matthewcarroll/TheWeather/README.md

-# The Weather, a simple weather app using the Open Weather Map api.
+# The Weather, a Simple Weather App Using the Open Weather Map api.

 This app demos use of the Open Weather Map api.
 The UI is simple, with views of the current conditions, the five day forecast, and a detail view of any one of the days selected by the user.
+CoreLocation is used to fetch the device location, and to fetch and display weather data for that location.

-UITests fetch weather live data and assert the correct data is shown.
+UITests fetch weather live data and assert that correct, live data is shown in the app.
-You can run the UI tests by typing command-u.
+The UI tests can be run by typing command-u.

 The Segues class decouples the 5 day controller from it's context: the 5 day controller doesn't hard code the type of the daily forecast controller